 Skip to main content

 Human rights are universal.
-As a global healthcare company, Fresenius views the respect for human rights as an integral part of our responsibility.
-Medical care for patients and the well-being of our more than 190,000 employees are among the most important engagement areas of our human rights due diligence.
+As a global healthcare company, Fresenius views respect for human rights as an integral part of our responsibility.
+Medical care for patients and the well-being of our employees are among the most important engagement areas of our human rights due diligence.

 Fresenius is committed to respecting human rights.
-We underline this commitment with a Group-wide Human Rights Statement.
+We underline this commitment with a Group-wide Human Rights Statement adopted by the Management Board.
+Our self-commitment is based on the following basic principles that apply to our own operations as well as our value chain:

 Payment of a fair wage at least equal to the minimum wage established by the applicable law; guided by the International Labour Organization (ILO) Conventions 26 and 131.

-Respect for occupational health and safety obligations under the laws of the place of employment, where this creates a risk of accidents at work or work-related health hazards; guided by ILO Conventions 1, 155, and 164.
+Upholding of occupational health and safety obligations under the laws of the place of employment to reduce risk of accidents at work or work-related health hazards; guided by ILO Conventions 1, 155, and 164.

-Guided by the ILO rules on the prohibition of child labor below the minimum age according to ILO Convention 138, by the prohibition of the worst forms of child labor according to ILO Convention 182 as well as by the UN Convention on the Rights of the Child.
+4 Guided by the ILO determinations on the prohibition of child labor below the minimum age according to ILO Convention 138, by the prohibition of the worst forms of child labor according to ILO Convention 182 as well as by the UN Convention on the Rights of the Child.

 Respect for the prohibition of forced labor, except for work and services that are in conformity with ILO Conventions 29 and 105 or with the 1966 UN International Covenant on Civil and Political Rights.

 We do not tolerate the excessive use of force, degrading treatment, or any form of harm to life or physical well-being.
-Security personnel shall only behave in a preventive, respectful manner and attempt to resolve any security-related matter with non-violent means.
+Security personnel shall behave exclusively in a preventive, respectful manner and attempt to resolve any security-related matters with non-violent means.

 While we hold ourselves to a high standard, we also expect high standards of the third parties we engage with.
-Hence, we also expect our suppliers and other business partners to uphold human rights in accordance with the principles set out in this statement as well as outlined in the Codes of Conduct across the Fresenius Group.
-This includes the implementation of appropriate processes to ensure respect for human rights – also in their supply chains.
+Hence, we also expect our suppliers and other business partners to uphold human rights in accordance with the principles set out in this statement as well as outlined in the codes of conduct across the Fresenius Group.
+This includes the implementation of appropriate processes to ensure respect for human rights – also in their value chains.
 Furthermore, we expect them to refrain from causing, being complicit in, or in any way contributing to the violation of these principles.
-Upon request, we expect our suppliers and other business partners to provide evidence how they comply with the human rights principles set out in this statement.
+We expect our suppliers and other business partners to provide evidence on request of how they comply with the human rights principles set out in this statement.

 Our commitment is guided by the relevant topics set out by the United Nations Guiding Principles on Business and Human Rights (UNGP) as well as by relevant internationally recognized human rights standards and frameworks, such as the United Nations (UN) Universal Declaration of Human Rights, UN International Covenant on Economic, Social and Cultural Rights, UN International Covenant on Civil and Political Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the OECD Due Diligence Guidance for Responsible Business Conduct as they apply to our Human Rights Statement.
 We are committed to complying with applicable national laws such as the German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG).